maekitalo/tntnet/doc/man/ecpp.7.markdown

   As a expression enclosed in brackets

-  A single plain word in the argumentlist is treated as a variable of type cxxtools::query\_params and a copy is passed to the component.
+  A single plain word in the argument list is treated as a variable of type `cxxtools::QueryParams` and a copy is passed to the component.
 Other parameters are added to this copy.
-If you want to pass all parameters of the current component put the variable qparam as a plain word in the argument list.
+If you want to pass all parameters of the current component put the variable `qparam` as a plain word in the argument list.